What is residential rental property?

 In all cases, the street address and parcel number of the residential rental property.

-**NOTE: An owner of residential rental property who resides outside of the State of Ohio must designate an individual who resides in the state to serve as the contact person.
+**NOTE: An owner of residential rental property who resides outside of the State of Ohio must designate an individual who resides in the state to serve as the management or agent contact or provide a certified copy of their Ohio statutory agent filing.

 when must information be filed?